jeff1evesque/ist-736/README.md

 # ist-736

 This is a final project for a short 10 week course in text mining.
-Coding, [visualizations](https://github.com/jeff1evesque/ist-736/tree/master/viz), and overall report were improved after completion of the course, since the project was submitted as one of among several projects within a portfolio requirement for graduation.
+Coding, [visualizations](https://github.com/jeff1evesque/ist-736/tree/master/viz), and overall report were improved after completion of the course, then submitted within a portfolio requirement for graduation.
 In general, the project attempts to address several items, including the larger question -- Can Market Sentiment Predict the Stock Market?

 ## Analysis